nihallpy/nihallpy/README.md

   ![GitHub](https://img.shields.io/badge/-GitHub-181717?logo=github&logoColor=white)

 ## What to Expect:
-- Basic to mid-level code in Python and Java
+- Basic to midlevel code in Python and Java
 - Small projects, scripts, and experiments
 - Casual contributions and real learning in progress

 ## What Not to Expect:
 - Super advanced or enterprise-level code
 - Perfect solutions
-- Daily commits (I do have a life!)
+- Daily commits (I have a life)

 ---

-Thanks for stopping by!
-Feel free to check out my projects or drop a star if something helps you.
+Thanks for stopping by Feel free to check out my projects or drop a star if something helps you.